William A. Cloud

 Social work is an immensely rewarding profession, constantly evolving to respond to a rapidly changing and increasingly diverse society.
 As with other helping professions, we are constantly challenged with how to best help our clients in a way that honors who they are, allows them to maintain their dignity when seeking our assistance, and promotes their self-determination and independence.
 However, what sets social work apart from many other helping professions is our commitment to social justice and equality.
 That's our bedrock.

-addictions and substance use, community organizing and community development, housing and homelessness, public policy
+addictions and substance use, community organizing and community development, housing and homelessness, public policy, recovery capital

-Cloud's work has led to the introduction of the concept of "recovery capital" into the substance abuse literature, a theoretical construct that has gained currency in explaining the differential abilities of some to overcome substance use disorders without the aid of formal treatment or participation in self-help groups.
+Cloud's work has led to the introduction of the concept of "recovery capital" into the substance abuse literature, a theoretical construct that has gained currency in explaining the differential abilities of some to overcome substance use disorders with or without the aid of formal treatment.